 humor, political- and/or current-events-based humor must be handled carefully, lest they cost the newspaper (or the artist

-!) more subscriptions than they gain.
+!) more subscriptions than they gain, especially considering than in the English-speaking world newspapers are forbidden by stylebook from printing anything more "offensive" than "hell" (displaying it as "son of a (expletive)").
 Even worse, newspaper strips are written anywhere from six weeks to ten months

 in advance of print date, which doesn't help topical humor.
-Newspapers have also been cutting down on the amount of space that comic strip artists are given in which to practice their visual, art-based medium, resulting in Bowdlerized
+As a result of smaller paper sizes, newspapers have also been cutting down on the amount of space that comic strip artists are given in which to practice their visual, art-based medium, resulting in Bowdlerized

 art and abbreviated storytelling.note